mark-watson/PythonAIBook/manuscript/Recommendation_Systems.md

 - User interactions (selecting movies).
 - User data.
 User data is not used in this example, but for a product recommendation system I have created embeddings of all available data features associated with users.
 - Movie data based on text embedding of movie titles.
-Note: for product recommendationb systems you might still use text embedding of product descripts, but you would also likely create embeddings based on product features.
+Note: for product recommendation systems you might still use text embedding of product descriptsions, but you would also likely create embeddings based on product features.